Sondro/yuki-mpm/README.md

 - Transfer particle quantities to the MAC grid
 - Compute velocities of the grid nodes
-- Eliminate unnecessary grid nodes (i.e. - those with no mass) to reduce computation time
 - Compute grid forces (including collision handling)
 - Update grid velocities using computed forces
 - Update each particle's deformation gradient